lee-xin-jin-terence/linux-file-transfer-protocol-client-server/README.md

-> This project was developed as part of university coursework and is a collaborative effort between **Terence Lee** and **Hendra Kurniawan**.
+> This project was developed as part of university coursework and is a collaborative effort between **Terence Lee Xin Jin** and **Hendra Kurniawan**.

 # Simple File Transfer Protocol (FTP) in C for Linux

 ## Authors
-- Terence Lee
+- Terence Lee Xin Jin
 - Hendra Kurniawan

 ## Overview